 Research interests and PhD supervision

-Sarah Bowden studied German and Latin at Clare College, Cambridge, where she stayed to take an MPhil and PhD funded by the Arts and Humanities Research Council.
-She also spent time as a visiting student at the Universities of Freiburg im Breisgau and Cologne.
+Sarah Bowden is a medievalist with a particular interest in the literary culture of the German lands in the 11th and 12th centuries.
+She studied German and Latin at Clare College, Cambridge, where she stayed to take an MPhil and PhD funded by the Arts and Humanities Research Council, and also spent time as a visiting student at the Universities of Freiburg im Breisgau and Cologne.
 In 2010 Sarah was elected to the post of Powys Roberts Research Fellow at St Hugh’s College, Oxford, and joined King’s College London as Lecturer in German in 2012.

 - Middle High German epic and romance